Rails-Designer/attractivejs/README.md

 Attractive.js works by setting a `data-action` to an element, typically a button or a-element, and, optionally, a `data-target` attribute (it defaults to the direct parent of the element with the `data-action`).
 The syntax for the `data-action` attribute is `action#value`, `data-target` accepts an `#id`, `.class` or `[attribute="selector"]`.

 ### Examples

-With an implicit target; the direct parent of the element with `data-action` is used.
+With an implicit target, the direct parent of the element with `data-action` is used.
 ```html
 <p>
   This element should toggle the `active` class when clicking the button below.